-- Challenging bullying behaviour if they feel able to do so - Telling a trusted adult if they have any worries about bullying - Keeping themselves and others safe by their own actions, choices and behaviours - Undertaking any follow up actions related to bullying situations - Following the positive behaviour approaches and expectations including the use of mobile and online technology.
+- Challenging bullying behaviour if they feel able to do so. - Telling a trusted adult if they have any worries about bullying. - Keeping themselves and others safe by their own actions, choices and behaviours. - Following the positive behaviour approaches and expectations of the school, including the use of mobile and online technology.